Adapton/adapton.rust/README.md

 - The [Adapton repo](https://github.com/Adapton/adapton.rust) has the latest, in `dev` and `master` branches.
     - branch [dev](https://github.com/Adapton/adapton.rust/tree/dev) contains the **latest development**.
     - branch `master` is "stable", e.g., for external libraries.
-    - Also see [Adapton crate](https://crates.io/crates/adapton), for periodic "stable" releases.
+    - Also see the [Adapton crate](https://crates.io/crates/adapton) for periodic "stable" releases.
 - See also: A prior [OCaml implementation](https://github.com/plum-umd/adapton.ocaml).

 Research and Development Community: